-This first installment of the Sargon series was available for the early champions of the microcomputer scene, the Apple II and the TRS-80, but by the time other machines began reaching people's homes, updated versions (Sargon II and III) had superseded this version, which was also sold for other kit machines, including the NASCOM (published by Bits & PCs in 1981), the Exidy Sorcerer, and the Sharp MZ 80K.
+This first installment of the Sargon series was available for the early champions of the microcomputer scene, the Apple II and the TRS-80, but by the time other machines began reaching people's homes, updated versions (Sargon II and III) had superseded this version, which was also sold for a wide variety of kit machines.

 There are no promo images for this game

 Part of the Following Group